Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Summary

 \section{Summary}

 We investigate the chemical evolution of EMPGs employing the one-zone box model with different yield models.
-The findings from our model indicate that galaxies with long gas-depletion timescales achieve high He/H at low metallicity, similar to the observed data, when using the \citet{Limongi2018ApJS} yield (Model-L) which includes metal enrichment from the WR star.
-The Model-L also reproduces high Fe/O ([Fe/H]$\sim 0.0$) at low metallicity ($12+\log(\mathrm{O/H})<7.5$) with long gas-depletion timescales, comparable to the observed EMPGs, while Model-N has difficulty in achieving [Fe/O]$>0.1$.
+The findings from our model indicate that galaxies with long gas-depletion timescales achieve high He/H at low metallicity, similar to the observed data, when using the \citet{Limongi2018ApJS} yield (Model-L) which includes metal enrichment from the WR star (See Figure~\ref{fig:Nom_Lim_onezone}).
+However, in terms of $(\mathrm{O/H}) \times 10^5$, our samples' He/H from the fitting line by \citet{Matsumoto2022ApJ} was smaller by $\Delta \mathrm{He/H} = 0.003$.
+Moreover, Model-L successfully reproduces a high Fe/O ratio ([Fe/O] $\sim 0.0$) under low-metallicity ($12+\log(\mathrm{O/H}) < 8.0$).
+This result is consistent with the observed EMPGs and the high-$z$ galaxy GN-z11.

 Using SMS yields (Model-N\&N series) can further help explain galaxies with metallicities of $(\mathrm{O/H}) \times 10^5 < 20$ and $\mathrm{He/H} > 0.085$ at young ages ($< 10^8$ yrs).
 Additionally, our Model-N\&N-CO can achieve $\mathrm{He/H} > 0.12$, comparable to the high-$z$ galaxies found by JWST.
 These SMS yield models also show high $[\mathrm{N/O}] > 0.3$, as observed by JWST in high-$z$ galaxies.